 Types of Life Insurance Policies

 The new year has arrived, and between your new gym routine and diet planning, you may be trying to keep your new financial resolutions as well.
-Whether you're hoping to save for retirement in 2018 or buy a new home, our checklist will help you make sure your finances are in order.
+Whether you're hoping to save more for retirement this year or buy a new home, our checklist will help you make sure your finances are in order.

 With a raise in your salary or new financial goals for the year, it may be wise to review your retirement savings.
 An annual raise at work could mean that you have money more available to put toward retirement, while a new financial goal like saving for a home could cause a temporary dip in your contributions.
 With the whole year ahead of you, January is a great time to reassess the how much money is the right amount to put toward your retirement annually.
-If you want to max out your 401k contribution in 2018: it should be noted that your limits increase to $18,500 from $18,000 in 2017.
+If you want to max out your 401k contribution in 2019: it should be noted that your limits increase to $19,000 from $18,500 in 2018.
 Catch-up contributions for those 50 and over stay the same at $6,000.

 Review credit-check services offered by your preferred bank, credit union, and/or credit card companies to find out if they offer regular credit score updates.